 👣 Next time you straighten your knee, make sure the femur externally rotates – put your hand on it, feel if it rotates outwards with you or not.

-👣 Want to delve further into this concept? we have self-assessment programmes called WAKE YOUR BODY UP and WAKE YOUR FEET UP and an online education programme called Closed Chain Biomechanics of the Lower Limb
+👣 Want to delve further into this concept? we have self-assessment programmes called WAKE YOUR BODY UP and WAKE YOUR FEET UP and an online education programmes called Closed Chain Biomechanics of the Human Body in Motion.

 Femur and back pain